kmanuzon/salesforce-ci-cd/README.md

 # Salesforce CI/CD with GitHub Actions

 This repository is a proof of concept for Salesforce CI/CD with GitHub Actions.
+XX

 ## Status